 When possible, the Foundation will partner with other foundations or government sources of funding to leverage our financial and intellectual capital.
 Our policy is to make all intellectual property derived from Foundation funding as freely available as possible.
 Our research model involves a paradigm shift that emphasizes collaboration, data sharing, transparency, and breaking down silos of secrecy.

 The Foundation provides research funding through several pathways.
-We fund high risk or clinically based investigator-initiated projects through the External Awards Program.
-We also fund projects in high-priority applications of FUS through the Brain Program, Cancer Immunotherapy Program, and Veterinary Program, including both invited and investigator-initiated projects.
+We fund high-risk or clinically based investigator-initiated projects through the External Awards Program.
+We also fund projects in high-priority focused ultrasound applications through the Brain Program, Cancer Immunotherapy Program, Veterinary Program, and Pediatrics Program, including both invited and investigator-initiated projects.
 Additionally, the Foundation staff conducts internal research projects, supplemented by contracts with industry and academia.